getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/contexts.md

 `external_storage_size`:

 : _Optional_.
-Total size of an attached external storage in bytes (e.g.: android SDK card).
+Total size of an attached external storage in bytes (for example, android SDK card).

 `external_free_storage`:

 : _Optional_.
-Free size of an attached external storage in bytes (e.g.: android SDK card).
+Free size of an attached external storage in bytes (for example, android SDK card).

 `boot_time`:

 : _Optional_.
-A formatted UTC timestamp when the system was booted, e.g.:
+A formatted UTC timestamp when the system was booted.
+For example, `"2018-02-08T12:52:12Z"`.
-  `"2018-02-08T12:52:12Z"`.

 `timezone`:

 : _Optional_.
-The timezone of the device, e.g.: `Europe/Vienna`.
+The timezone of the device.
+For example, `Europe/Vienna`.

 ## OS Context

 Describes the operating system on which the event was created.
-In web contexts, this is the operating system of the browser (normally pulled from the User-Agent string).
+In web contexts, this is the operating system of the browser (generally pulled from the User-Agent string).

 `name`: